stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 * tslint

 in one simple to use build pipeline.
-Any js files will also go through the babel -> webpack process, allowing you to easily mix typescript and es6.
+Any js files will also go through the babel -> webpack process, allowing you to easily compile down and bundle typescript

 ## setting up